 - Have a set of tools for analysing and sensitising financial models

-We also run more specialised modelling sessions including LBO modelling, real estate modelling and technical analysis.
+We also run more specialised modelling sessions including LBO modelling, and technical analysis.